Fex-zi/Tech/README.md

 #OR

-#Seperate Function to create and eneter into branch
+#Seperate Function to create and enter into branch
 git branch feature-login

 git checkout feature-login

 # Stage and commit your changes
 git add .

 git commit -m "login functionality"

 # Push your new branch to the remote repository